ShehrozHanif/Milestone1/Readme.md

-# Milestone 1:Static Interactive Resume Builder
+#  Dynamic Resume Builder with Form

 ## Objective:

-Create a static resume with section like:
+Convert a static resume into a Dynamic Resume Builder where users can fill out a form, and the resume is generated based on their input

+## Requirments
+Create a form to capture user input for:
-▪︎Personal Information (Name,Contact,Details,ProfilePicture)
+▪︎Personal Information (Name,email,etc,)
 ▪︎Education
 ▪︎Skills
 ▪︎Work experience

-▪︎use TypeScript to add basic interactivity, such as a button to toggle the visibility of the "skills"section or other sections.
+▪︎use TypeScript to dynamically generate the resume using the data provided through the form.